khudgins/documentation/agent/linux/configureService.rst

 Invocation
 ~~~~~~~~~~

-This script is called automatically by enStratus if the service needs to be configured in that server.
+This script is called automatically by Enstratius if the service needs to be configured in that server.

 Dependencies